-At "Level 1", a monitor error occurs if there is no monitor table at the start of monitoring.
-Create a monitor table as shown below.
+A monitor error occurs if there is no monitor table at the start of monitoring in "Level 1".

 If there is no monitor table at the start of monitoring in "Level 2", EXPRESSCLUSTER automatically creates the monitor table.
 In this case, a message indicating that the Cluster WebUI Alert logs does not have the monitor table is displayed.